XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 | Clear Variables | true |  | Selection Box | Set to true to clear the variables set by this extension

 # Is there more?
 Maybe, I honestly don't know, I think everything you need to know is in here.
 If there is I will update this ReadMe file accordingly.
+If you have any
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3OTU5ODAxOSw0MjY5MTUzMTYsMTc5MD
+eyJoaXN0b3J5IjpbMTM0ODAzNDUyNyw0MjY5MTUzMTYsMTc5MD
 gwNjAyOCwtNjA4ODk0MzgwLC01MzA4NDUzNjUsLTEzMjk5MTY4
 NTgsNzU0MjUzNTcwLDMxNzExMzM2MSwtNjc0NzUwNjEzLDQ1MT
 kyNTcxMiwtMTk0NzEzNDY2NSwxNDk2ODk0NzYxLDIxMTAxMjE3